-In fact, it’s one of my favourite holiday destinations.
-It’s inexpensive, safe, easy to get around, and the snow is second to none.
-During my most recent trip to Nozawa Onsen, near Nagano, we were regularly getting snowfall of 50 centimetres or more on top of a five metre base every night.
+There is little wonder why.
+Japan is inexpensive, safe, easy to get around, and the snow is second to none.
+During my most recent trip to Nozawa Onsen, near Nagano, we were regularly getting snowfall of 50 centimetres or more on top of a five-metre base every night.
 And because the temperatures in Japan stay so low, you’ll have soft, dry, fluffy powder to play on all day.

-Japan has hundreds of ski resorts across its four main islands, but the biggest and best are arguably on Honshu and Hokkaido.
+The ski season in Japan offers you a choice of hundreds of ski resorts across the country's four main islands, but the biggest and best are arguably on Honshu and Hokkaido.

 On the main island of Honshu, the biggest region for ski resorts is the Nagano.
 Within this region, Hakuba is undoubtedly the most popular skiing destination for Australians, boasting nine resorts, 135 lifts, and over 200 runs — a giant snowy playground!

 However if the beaten track is not your thing, there are many other great ski areas within Nagano.
 If you are after a more traditional Japanese cultural experience, I recommend Nozawa Onsen — an old town full of traditional Japanese buildings and natural hot springs, as well as long wide ski runs, lots of snow covered trees, and a more peaceful, laid back vibe.

 Hokkaido is the northernmost island of Japan, and experiences massive snow falls during its winter season.
 Niseko Resort, near Sapporo in Hokkaido, is a favourite with Aussies.
 In fact, you may find it hard pressed to hear anyone speaking Japanese there.
 Niseko is the place to be if you want skiing with a side of nightlife, as the resort has several funky bars that will keep partying into the wee hours.